about 1 year ago

 Dear Breck El Parents and Guardians,

-To share a bit about myself, I am coming to Summit County from the Denver area.
-I am a Denver native and and attended Denver Public Schools from Kindergarten thru graduation from high school.
+To share a bit about myself, I have been the principal at Breckenridge Elementary since 2017.
+I am a Denver native and and attended Denver Public Schools from Kindergarten through graduation from high school.
 Upon graduation, I moved to Durango, Colorado for college where I received a degree in Psychology, Elementary Education, and an endorsement in Linguistically Diverse Education.
 After spending six years in Durango, I moved back to Denver to complete my student teaching.
 I wasn’t yet ready for “city life” so after completing my student teaching, I moved to Steamboat Springs for two years.
 I became the supervising teacher at a preschool in town.
 After those two years, I moved back to Denver and started teaching in the Adams 12 Five Star School District.
 I taught there for eight years, became an instructional coach, and completed the Ritchie Program for School Leaders through the University of Denver.
 I then continued at DU and received my Masters in Educational Leadership and Policy Studies.
 After completing my Masters, I entered my leadership journey as an Assistant Principal in Denver Public Schools in the Montbello neighborhood.
 After two years as an Assistant Principal, I moved into my first Principal position in the Southwest area of Denver.
-Now, my journey continues and I am beyond grateful for the opportunity to join this community.
-My two daughters, Liliana and Brooklyn, will be joining the Breck El community as well!
-Brooklyn will be in 2nd grade and Liliana will be in 5th.
-We pinch ourselves daily for living in this town!
+My husband, two daughters (Liliana and Brooklyn) and I have so much gratitude for now being a part of this amazing community.

 We know that you want the very best for your child and so do we!
 We have an INCREDIBLE staff here at Breck El and we can’t wait to begin this new year with you and your children!